canwe/blog/_posts/2009-07-26-log4j-tutorial-adding-log4j-logging-to-your-project.md

   - log4j-tutorial
   - logging
 ---
-# Log4j Tutorial : Adding Log4j logger to your project

 If you are new to Log4j, here is a short description on what is it and why should we care about it: